sedenardi/gulp-ultimate-dependent/README.md

 - `esm: bool` - optional, default `true` - include ES Module `import` dependencies
 - `extensions: string[]` - optional, default `['.js']` - used to further process matched dependency string, such as add inferred file extensions
 - `dependencyFile: string | () => string` - optional - if you want to output the dependency list, specify a file name or function which returns a file name
+- `warnOnMissing: bool` - optional, default `false` - if `true`, stream will output to console if it finds a dependency whose file is missing.
 - `failOnMissing: bool` - optional, default `false` - if `true`, stream will fail if it finds a dependency whose underlying file is missing (this is common if you delete a file you're watching).
 If `false`, stream still returns affected dependents.
 The stream will still fail on other errors.

 ## Tests